Ted Petersen

-Ted Petersen (born February 7, 1955) is an American former professional football offensive lineman.
-He played for nine seasons in the National Football League (NFL) for the Pittsburgh Steelers, Cleveland Browns, and Indianapolis Colts.
+Ted Petersen (born February 7, 1955) is an American former professional football player who was an offensive lineman for nine seasons in the National Football League (NFL).
+He played college football for the Eastern Illinois Panthers.
+He played in the NFL for the Pittsburgh Steelers, Cleveland Browns, and Indianapolis Colts.
 Petersen is the former athletic director at Kankakee Community College in Kankakee, Illinois.